Billmate/QvicklyDocumentation/Writerside/topics/PortalAPI-Customers-Filters.md

 ## isEFaktura

+Search for customers that are setup for EFaktura.

 | Property    | Required | Default value | Description                                |
 |-------------|----------|---------------|--------------------------------------------|
 | isEFaktura  | No       | 1             | Find customers that are setup for EFaktura |